Saliency Guided Experience Packing for Replay in Continual Learning: Introduction

 Therefore, in \textbf{EPR}, after learning each task, instead of storing full images, we identify important patches from different images belonging to each class with saliency method~\cite{grad-cam} and store them in the episodic memory.
 We introduce \textit{Experience Packing Factor} (EPF) to set the number of patches kept per class and to determine the size of these patches.
-Thus, with these patches, we create \textit{composite} images (for each class) that have higher diversity and capture richer summaries of past data distributions without increasing the memory size.
-While learning a new task, we retrieve these patches from the memory, zero-pad them to match with the original image dimensions, and use them for experience replay.
-We evaluate our algorithm in standard and directly comparable settings~\cite{er,hal} on diverse image classification datasets including CIFAR-100, miniImageNet, and CUB.
-We compare EPR with the state-of-the-art methods for varying memory sizes and report better accuracy with least amount of forgetting.
-With detailed analyses, we show that the quality of memory patches and their effectiveness in replay depends on the quality of feature localization obtained from the saliency method.
-Moreover, we show EPR buffer summarizes the past distributions better, which helps in improving the performance of experience replay.
-Overall, our method provides simple yet effective solutions to catastrophic forgetting in continual learning, especially with tiny episodic memory.
+Thus, with these patches, we create \textit{composite} images (for each class) that have higher diversity and capture richer summaries of past data distributions without increasing the memory size~(Figure~\ref{fig:fig1}).
+While learning a new task, we retrieve these patches from the memory, zero-pad them to match with the original image sizes, and use them for experience replay.
+We evaluate our algorithm in standard and directly comparable settings~\cite{er,hal,cope,aser} on image classification datasets including CIFAR-100, miniImageNet, and CUB.
+We compare EPR with the state-of-the-art (SOTA) methods for varying memory sizes and report better accuracy with least amount of forgetting.
+We briefly summarize the \textbf{contributions of our work} as follows: \begin{itemize} \item We propose a new experience replay method for continual learning - \textbf{EPR}, where we select (and store) episodic memory by identifying the parts of the past inputs important for model's prediction from the saliency maps.~These parts are then replayed with zero-padding with new data to mitigate catastrophic forgetting. \item We compare EPR with the SOTA methods in both online task-incremental and class-incremental learning~\cite{ocl_surv1} and report significantly better performance. \item With comprehensive analyses, we show the effectiveness of saliency methods in selecting the `informative' memory patches which enables EPR to perform well even with tiny episodic memories. \end{itemize}